Tony Marston's Blog About software development, PHP and OOP

 Historically, the reason for this discrepancy is that internal functions have supported a concept of scalar types (bool, int, float, string) long before they were introduced for user-defined functions in PHP 7.0, and the existing implementation silently accepted null values.
 For the new scalar type declarations introduced in PHP 7.0 an explicit choice was made to not accept null values to non-nullable arguments, but changing the existing behavior of internal functions would have been too disruptive at the time.

-The fact that the original implementation silently accepted null values was not an accident, it was a deliberate act on the part of PHP's founders.
 While not accepting null for a non-nullable argument is perfectly valid stance, this did NOT require changing any internal functions as they had never in the previous 20 years behaved as if their arguments had been non-nullable.
-The documentation did not show any nullable type hints because type hints in the language did not exist until version 7.0.
+The documentation did not show any nullable type hints because type hints in the language did not exist until version 7.0, and it was not until version 7.1 that nullable types were made available.
 Instead of changing the documentation to become consistent with this long-standing behaviour they changed the functions so that their behaviour matched the documentation - they removed the ability to have nullable arguments.
 The change made in version 8.1 therefore broke the way in which the language had behaved for the previous 20 years.
 This fits the description of a Backwards Compatible (BC) break.

 I consider that deprecating a feature that has existed in the language since its inception to be a completely insane decision which is going to cause enormous amounts of grief for thousands of developers and millions of websites.
 According to the W3Techs survey PHP is used on over 77.6% of the world's websites, so that is a HUGE number.